Apple announces 1,000 new jobs in Ireland as EU tax ruling nears

 Having expressed confidence in the past that Ireland would be cleared of any wrongdoing, Noonan added that he did "not have a straight read" of what the ruling would be and did not want to be seen as prejudicing the decision.

-The European Commission has already ordered Dutch authorities to recover up to 30 million euros (£21 million) from U.S. coffee chain Starbucks (SBUX.O) and Luxembourg to do the same with Fiat Chrysler (FCHA.MI) for their tax deals.
+The European Commission has already ordered Dutch authorities to recover up to 30 million euros ($32.23 million)from U.S. coffee chain Starbucks (SBUX.O) and Luxembourg to do the same with Fiat Chrysler (FCHA.MI) for their tax deals.

 Apple paid an average tax rate of just 2.5 percent on around $109 billion of non-U.S. profits in the five years to 2014, a fraction of Ireland's 12.5 percent tax rate.